Perspective | Scott Rudin’s bad behavior was just another Hollywood cliche until a new generation said time’s up

 At least that’s how “Swimming With Sharks” played for 25 years.
 Today, as Rudin’s recent reckoning suggests, the new Guys aren’t taking it anymore.

 Rudin’s misbehavior has been an open secret in the entertainment industry for years, usually couched in terms of temperament, creative genius and can-you-believe-this urban legend.
 The long column of alleged misdeeds on one side of the ledger were balanced by the outstanding work he nurtured and championed.
 The anecdotes and occasional gossip item hewed to the same contours with the same takeaway: Wow, what a nasty guy.
 But in service to such great art!
-After all, some would say, you need to break a few eggs to make a masterpiece — even if they break in the course of being thrown an underling’s head.
+After all, some would say, you need to break a few eggs to make a masterpiece — even if they break in the course of being thrown at an underling’s head.

 It’s a familiar story, anchored by antiheroes whose behavior ranges from unscrupulous and manipulative to downright homicidal, that has been mythologized at least as far back as 1952’s “The Bad and the Beautiful,” Robert Altman’s “The Player” (1992), David Rabe’s “Hurlyburly” (1998) and, more recently, “Mank.”
 But, in the wake of #MeToo, Time’s Up and Rudin’s defenestration, those narratives are looking increasingly insupportable as generational attitudes shift regarding power, accountability and workplace culture.